brandur/sorg/content/fragments/monkeybrains.md

 published_at: 2016-01-23T01:15:58Z
 image: /assets/fragments/monkeybrains/vista.jpg
 twitter_image: true
-hook: UNWRITTEN.
-This should not appear on the front page.
+hook: A very brief review of the local San Francisco ISP.
 ---

 One "worst part" of living in SOMA is the endless construction.
 Its latest